lucas-borgesf/IBM-Data-Science/readme.txt

-Final exercise module 6, IBM Professional DataScience
+Exercises related to the IBM Professional Data Science course